 You don’t read a blog because it looks nice or because they publish frequently.
 (Although those both help).

 You read a blog because you care about what it says.
-Creating strong content is what will bring you readers and help you to eventually make money blogging.
+Creating high quality content is what will bring you readers and help you to eventually make money blogging.

 - Why do you care for the topic you’re blogging about?